DochertyDev/ScriptureSteps/README.md

 ## 📄 Overview

 ScriptureSteps is a web application designed for users who want to track their Bible reading progress in a more detailed and accurate way.
 Unlike traditional trackers that simply mark chapters as read, ScriptureSteps calculates progress based on the total word count of each book.
 This method provides a more granular and representative measure of completion.
 The application is built with React and TypeScript, runs entirely in the browser, and saves all progress locally to your device, ensuring your data remains private.
+With features like book and chapter favoriting, completion date tracking, and a current reading position indicator, ScriptureSteps provides a comprehensive Bible reading experience.

 ### Features

 -   **Word-Count Based Tracking:** Progress is calculated based on the word count of each book and chapter, offering a more accurate reflection of your reading journey.
 -   **Comprehensive Visuals:** An overall progress bar shows your total progress through the entire Bible, while individual cards for each book display their specific completion status.
+Track both book and chapter completion counts.
+-   **Book & Chapter Favorites:** Mark your favorite books or chapters with a star icon for quick access and organization.
+View all your favorited content in a dedicated Favorites tab.
+-   **Current Reading Position:** Set and track your current reading place by selecting a book, chapter, and verse.
+Resume reading from exactly where you left off.
+-   **Completion Date Tracking:** Record the date you completed each book for a personalized reading history.
 -   **Client-Side Storage:** All your reading data is securely saved in your browser's `localStorage`, meaning you don't need an account and your data stays with you.
 -   **Book & Chapter Granularity:** Mark entire books as read with a single click or track your progress chapter-by-chapter for more detailed management.
+-   **Search & Filter:** Easily find books by name or filter by Old Testament and New Testament.
 -   **Modern & Responsive Interface:** A clean and intuitive user interface built with modern web technologies, ensuring a seamless experience on both desktop and mobile devices.

 ## 🚀 Quick Start (Local Development)